randrahim/randrahim/README.md

 <!--
 **randrahim/randrahim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 <b><h1>Rand Rahim</h1></b><br>
-Computer and System Engineer with a recent second degree in Website Design and Development.
-Creative and motivated Front-End Developer with some work experience in building and maintaining responsive websites.
-Skilled in designing, developing, and testing multiple web-based applications incorporating a range of technologies.
-Enjoyed learning new things and getting hands-on experience in the software development industry to excel as a Front-End Developer.
-Ready to apply my passion for coding to a talented engineering team to develop quality solutions.
+Motivated Front-End Developer and UX Designer with experience in creating custom responsive websites through HTML, CSS, JavaScript, Bootstrap, PHP, and SQL.
+Skilled in designing, developing, testing, and debugging processes.
+Dedicated to learning additional new web technologies and coding languages (currently enrolled in a React course).
+Able to effectively self-manage during independent projects, as well as collaborate in a team setting.
 <br><br>

 <a href="http://www.rrahim.info">My Portfolio</a> &nbsp; &nbsp; &nbsp;